What is EL's Intrinsic value?

 • Consistent cash flow generation

-Given these factors, we believe Estee Lauder Companies Inc is currently moderately overvalued with the potential for long-term appreciation based on the company's growth trajectory and financial strength.
+Given these factors, we believe Estee Lauder Companies Inc is currently significantly overvalued with the potential for long-term appreciation based on the company's growth trajectory and financial strength.